-- 2. We could be prevented from selling many of our products, either into Taiwan, directly or through the distribution arrangements we currently employ, or in the U.S.; - 3.
-We could be liable to customers who have purchased our products and whom we have indemnified against liability for damages arising from claims by O2 or others that our products infringe patents of O2 or others; - 4.
+- 2. We could be prevented from selling many of our products, either into Taiwan, directly or through the distribution arrangements we currently employ, or in the U.S.; - We could be liable to ASMC or to customers who have purchased our products and whom we have indemnified against liability for damages arising from claims by O2 or others that our products infringe patents of O2 or others; - 4.
 Our management team could be required to devote so much time, effort and energy to the legal proceedings that the rest of our business suffers; - 5.
-Our customers and end-users of our products could decide not to use our products to ensure that they will not be brought into the litigation and/or sued directly by O2, or, if they are sued directly by O2, our products could be seized from them; and - 6.
-Interim developments in the various legal proceedings may contribute to increased volatility in our stock price as the market assesses the impact of those developments on the likelihood that we will or will not ultimately prevail in the litigation with O2.
+Our customers and end-users of our products could decide not to use our products, or ASMC could decide to reduce or eliminate its manufacturing service to us, in an attempt to avoid litigation with O2, or, if they have been or are sued directly by O2, our products, or their accounts payable to us, could be seized from them; and - Interim developments in the various legal proceedings may contribute to increased volatility in our stock price as the market assesses the impact of those developments on the likelihood that we will or will not ultimately prevail in the litigation with O2.

 The outcomes described above could result in us having to pay fines or substantial money damages to O2 and/or to our customers.
 We could also be prevented by an injunction from selling any or all of our CCFL backlight inverter products into the U.S. and/or Taiwan, either directly or through the distribution arrangements we currently employ.
 A significant portion of our expected future revenues over the next several years is expected to come from users of our CCFL backlight inverter product family in Taiwan.
-Even if we are ultimately successful, we could lose customers due to the uncertainty surrounding the litigation.
+Even if we are ultimately successful, we could lose customers or our relationship with ASMC could be harmed due to the uncertainty surrounding the litigation.
 Any of these results would have a material and adverse effect on our results of operations for one or more quarters, and any injunction that prohibits us from selling significant products for any length of time would have an immediate and drastic negative effect on our business and results of operations.